emmaghl/QCP_7/README.md

 # Quantum Computer Simulator
-This python library allows functionality to build, print and simulate a quantum computer.
+This python library can build, print and simulate a quantum computer.
 The simulated quantum computer can be chosen to implement dense (lazy and sparse?) methods.

 ## Installation and Testing
 ###Using Git
-Open terminal and change into a directory that you wish the library to be downloaded in with the command
+Open terminal and change into a directory that you wish the library to be downloaded in.
+This can be accomplished with the command
 ```angular2html
 cd directory_name
 ```
-You can list the available directories (and files within the current directory you're in) by entering the command (for MacOs/Linux):
+To list the available directories (and files within the current directory you're in), use  the following command if you're using for MacOs/Linux:
 ```angular2html
 ls
 ```